You’ve done several missions with MSF as a nurse. Looking back, do you remember encountering any kids with pneumonia?

 What’s the biggest difference between a pediatric ward in Italy and one in an MSF setting?

 There’s no crying in the pediatric wards in MSF settings.
 There is no sound.
 Maybe just the normal sounds of a clinic, like the nurse walking or maybe the sound of a mother.
 It is not a pediatric ward as you imagine.
 When kids are very sick, they don’t really cry.
-It is very striking, because one of the serious signs for how sick a kid is, is when they don’t cry.
+It is very striking, because one of the serious signs of how sick a kid is, is when they don’t cry.
 Or when they cry without tears.

 It’s crazy how, depending on where you’re born, your chances of survival can vary so greatly.
 What happened to the child in Colombia?

 Once the baby was with the doctor, we ran several tests.
 We were worried because he was so listless.
 After that, it was clear that the baby needed to be referred to the hospital which was 6 hours by canoe and 4 by car, we kept the baby under observation overnight.
-Luckily we had a small oxygen tank with us and we could keep the baby oxygenated, I am telling you not an easy task to safely transport oxygen tank in a mobile clinic .So this story went very well, because we were also leaving the next day.
+Luckily we had a small oxygen tank with us and we could keep the baby oxygenated, I am telling you not an easy task to safely transport oxygen tank in a mobile clinic.So this story went very well because we were also leaving the next day.
 The mother and baby came with us and we traveled in the canoe for 5 to 6 hours.
 When we reached the village called La Gabarra, from there we had our MSF cars.
 Everyone jumped in the car and we brought the mother and baby to our base in Tibu, which was 4 hours (with good weather condition) by car from La Gabarra.
 Once we arrived in Tibu, the ambulance was waiting for us to bring the baby to the state capital hospital, another 4 hours by the road.
 That went very smoothly and the baby was fine.
-We did these mobile clinics every two weeks, so afterwards we were able to follow up and check up on him.
+We did these mobile clinics every two weeks, so afterward we were able to follow up and check up on him.

 That’s good news.

 Yes, we were very lucky, because he must have been very sick for at least a week before he came into our clinic, but the family wasn’t able to seek healthcare sooner.
-I say this completely without judgment, because you have to understand the setting.
+I say this completely without judgment because you have to understand the setting.
 It’s not easy to reach healthcare in these areas.
 Like I said, it takes hours to travel by canoe and car to reach the nearest hospital.
-And you need money to pay for the transportation, to pay for the canoe, then the car, and journey back.
+And you need money to pay for transportation, to pay for the canoe, then the car, and journey back.
 It’s not easy.

 Give All Children A Fair Shot